umprej/coffee-lara/README.md

 ## Troubleshooting
-### 1. Failed to listen after php artisan serve
+### 1. Failed to listen after 127.0.0.1:8000

+If you see an error like this after running `php artisan serve`:

 ```bash
 php artisan serve
   Failed to listen on 127.0.0.1:8000 (reason: ?)
 ```

-If you see the above after, try running the following commands:
+Try running the following commands:

 ```bash
 php --ini